-- 5) Haulers will continue to be required to register in the towns and cities in which they operate and haul solid waste and/or recyclables, but those haulers should also be required to provide municipalities with information regarding the destination to which they haul the solid waste or recyclables, and if they are hauling directly to a non-reporting facility-the haulers would need to report those tonnages as well. - 6) Statutes should be amended to stipulate that if a hauler does not comply with registration and reporting requirements, that the town have the authority to ban the hauler from operating in the town.
+- towns and cities in which they operate and haul solid waste and/or recyclables, but those haulers should also be required to provide municipalities with information regarding the destination to which they haul the solid waste or recyclables, and if they are hauling directly to a non-reporting facility-the haulers would need to report those tonnages as well. - 6) Statutes should be amended to stipulate that if a hauler does not comply with registration and reporting requirements, that the town have the authority to ban the hauler from operating in the town.